adobe-photoshop/generator-panels/README.md

 ![](https://github.com/adobe-photoshop/generator-panels/blob/master/screenshots/RenameLayers_mac.png)

+**NOTE** The CEP extension framework these panels run under is no longer supported on M1 Macs or Window ARM versions of Photoshop.
+In order to access these plugins, you will need to run the x86 version of Photoshop (e.g., via Rosetta on the Mac).

 ### Installation

 The release version of the Generator Configuration panel is available directly for free from the [Adobe Add-ons site](https://creative.adobe.com/addons/products/2274).
 The Generator Layer Names panel is also now [available from the Add-ons site](https://creative.adobe.com/addons/products/2365) as well.

 Full source code is provided for both panels.
 At the top level, a Python script, [installPanels.py](https://github.com/adobe-photoshop/generator-panels/blob/master/installPanels.py) provides tools for installing, testing and packaging the panels.
-Windows users will need to install [Python 2.7](http://www.python.org/download/).
+Windows users will need to install [Python 3](http://www.python.org/download/).
 Packaging the panels into signed `.zip` files requires installing the ZXPSignCmd command-line tool.
 This is found on the [Extension Builder Toolkit download](http://labs.adobe.com/downloads/extensionbuilder3.html) page, near the bottom under the "Download CC Extensions for Signing" links.

 The simplest way to start using the panels from the source code is to run: